Nabeel-javaid/Personal_website/README.md

 Suggestions and pull requests are welcomed!
 Feel free to open a discussion or an issue for a new feature request or bug.

-## License

-Astrofy is licensed under the MIT license — see the [LICENSE](https://github.com/manuelernestog/astrofy/blob/main/LICENSE) file for details.